SilkRose/Pony/stories/ticking-love/ticking-love.md

 *Twenty-seven.
 It would be better if I could just tell you how I feel.*

 "Yes, I just love getting hugs from my friends, especially *you*."
-My voice softening at the end.
+My voice softens at the end.

-"Oh, why me specifically, am I special?"
-Twilight's voice rising in pitch at the last part.
+"Oh!
+Why me, specifically?
+Am I special?"
+Twilight's voice rose in pitch at the last part.

 *Twenty-six.
 More than you know.*